robatwilliams/hills-api/docs/tech.md

 # Tech

+A place for notes that don't belong in code comments.

 ## Ditching apollo-server-lambda

 This project originally used `apollo-server-lambda`, kicked off from this [useful how-to article](https://www.apollographql.com/docs/apollo-server/deployment/lambda/) by Apollo.
 After getting my bearings however, I realised I wasn't using (or had any need for) any of Apollo's features.
 So I stripped it out for the pure `graphql` reference implementation library.